vsouza/awesome-ios/README.md

  *Analytics platforms, SDK's, error tracking and real-time answers about your app*

-- [Abbi](https://github.com/abbiio/iosdk) - A Simple SDK for developers to manage and maximise conversions of all in-app promotions.
 - [Aptabase](https://aptabase.com/for-swift) - Open Source, Privacy-First and Simple Analytics for Swift Apps.
 - [Answers by Fabric](https://get.fabric.io) - Answers gives you real-time insight into people’s experience in your app.
 - [Bugsnag](https://www.bugsnag.com/platforms/ios-crash-reporting) - Error tracking with a free tier.
 Error reports include data on device, release, user, and allows arbitrary data.